BCLab-UNM/Swarmathon-Docs/Technical Report Rules.md

 Both Physical and Virtual teams are required to submit a Technical Report electronically via GitHub as a PDF by March 28, 2017 by midnight EST. The paper should be named **Tech_Report_YourSchoolName_2017.pdf** and placed in a folder called **"reports"** in your Github repository.

 Judges will score papers based on the technical quality, novelty, significance, and clarity according to the rubric below.
 The judges' decision is final.
-The Physical team with the winning Technical Report will receive a team plaque, individual certificates, and a $200 team scholarship.
+The Physical team with the winning Technical Report will receive a team plaque and a $200 team scholarship.
 Second and third place winners will receive certificates.

-Similarly, the Virtual team with the winning Technical Report will receive a team plaque, individual certificates, and a $200 team scholarship.
+Similarly, the Virtual team with the winning Technical Report will receive a team plaque and a $200 team scholarship.
 Second and third place winners will receive certificates.

 The report should follow the format of a robotics conference paper.
 For examples, see the  [Word](http://www.roboticsconference.org/docs/paper-template-word.zip) or [LaTeX](http://www.roboticsconference.org/docs/paper-template-latex.tar.gz) paper templates, as well as the peer-reviewed, published [proceedings](http://www.roboticsproceedings.org/rss08/index.html), for the Robotics: Science and Systems (RSS) conference.